Functional and fun gifts for boat owners that they’ll love as much as they love their boat.

 Looking for a practical gift for someone with a bad memory?
 This drain plug, wrench, and plug holder is bright orange.

-Fish absolutely love the scent of anise— which is similar to the smell of black licorice.
-Washing lures with this soap attracts fish by replacing human odors with anise.
+Fish absolutely love the scent of anise—which is similar to the smell of black licorice.
+Washing hands with this soap attracts fish by replacing human odors before touching any lures.

 Anise soap also makes a great gift for him to use after fishing.
 The anise fragrance cuts through fishy odors without using bleach or other harsh chemicals.